 According to Mercola, one of the best ways to improve one's memory is by eating well and consuming a nutritious diet.
 On the surface, eating well sounds almost ridiculously simple (especially regarding the improvement of one's memory).
 However, this practice is less common than most people would like to believe.

 Unhealthy foods and drinks are consumed in alarming excess, and at some point, the consequences will begin to occur.
 This does not mean that every person who eats junk food or drinks sodas will have memory problems later in life.
 Nevertheless, the regular consumption of foods like curry, walnuts, cherries, cauliflower, and broccoli not only shields the health and wellness of one's brain but also promotes the growth of additional brain cells.

 Another simple method of improving the effectiveness of their memory comes in the form of habitual exercise.
 Again, while this action sounds simple, it is often easier said than done.
-Many people find themselves ensnared in the various occurrences of day to day life; sometimes this can lead to the neglect of exercise.
-On other occasions, someone may work in an occupation which requires sitting in a cubicle or otherwise missing out on opportunities for exercise and physical activity.
+Many people find themselves ensnared in a busy day to day life; sometimes this often leads to the neglect of exercise.
+On other occasions, someone may work in an occupation which requires sitting in a cubicle or otherwise missing opportunities for exercise and physical activity.